Once artists are accepted into Artists in Schools (AIS), they must adhere to the following annual expectations:

 - irresponsibility, unresponsiveness, or violation of terms of email usage when communicating with Cultural Arts Representatives or United Arts;

-- unsatisfactory evaluations from schools or United Arts; and
+- unsatisfactory evaluations from schools or United Arts staff; and

 - no bookings throughout the year.